J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |  password |The password for username if provided. |

-#### ProcessManager.GetProcesses(System.String)
+#### Useful.Utilities.ProcessManager.GetProcesses(System.String)

 Gets a list of running processes.
 Can be filtered by name

 | Parameter | Description |